Class Code: 04736

 Performs difficult and complex regularly scheduled preventative maintenance tests on radio units for operating frequency, modulation level, and power output; maintains Federal Communications Commission records, log books, and service records as required.

-Operates updated diagnostic testing and measuring equipment including distortion analyzer, TDR, tube and transistor analyzers, oscilloscopes, signal and tone generators, frequency and deviation meters, and other testing devices to test and locate malfunctions.
+Operates updated diagnostic testing and measuring equipment including distortion analyzer, TDR and transistor analyzers, oscilloscopes, signal and tone generators, frequency and deviation meters, and other testing devices to test and locate malfunctions.

 Plans and builds various projects including intercommunication systems, warning light control units, amplifiers, and specialized testing devices.